 All of the new models have a factory setting of a miniscule 0W to 0.5W after you use your remote to click off the TV.
 This is great, and the manufacturers deserve credit for working hard to make TVs actually turn off while off, in contrast to other home electronics that idle at much higher levels.

 However, one of the five top-rated smart TVs, the Vizio P55-F1, has a QuickStart mode that defeats the energy saving factory settings.
 With Quick Start mode was enabled on a Smart TV, instead of going down to about 0.5W, it idled at 20W when powered off.
 Once you chose this as your standard idle mode, the TV will cost you $81 additional over a five-year period, compared to staying in the factory-set idle mode.

 For Smart TV's, it is not unusual in bypassing the extremely low idle mode set at the factory to a more active mode.
 According to an industry report, the power draw in “active standby” averaged about 11W, which is over 10 times higher than the much lower “passive standby.”

-So, before you deviate from the factory setting with a new TV, plug it into an energy-aware smart plug like the TP-Link Kasa HS-110 or Belkin Wemo Insight Plug, and see how much the energy changes in other idle settings.
+So, before you deviate from the factory setting with a new TV, plug it into an energy-aware smart plug like the TP-Link Kasa HS-110 or HS-300, or the Belkin Wemo Insight Plug, and see how much the energy changes in other idle settings.
 The QuickStart mode may hike up your electricity bill if your TV stays on continuously at a higher rate, so we don’t recommend enabling it.

 Rule #4.
 Choose screen settings for comfort first